Friday, February 10, 2012

 Free simply does not exist.
 No one, in their right mind, gives away things for free.
 Maybe someone throws out junk, and you find value in it.
 But even then, you have to expend labor to obtain that junk and re-sell it to a scrap dealer.
 It ain't free - you worked for it.

 And yea, maybe your dear old Mom will make you a lunch of hot soup and that's free.
 Although you will have to listen to her complain about "Why you don't visit more?
 You're always busy with that blogging nonsense!"
+So is it really free?
+I think not.

 But from a retailer?
 A car dealer?
 A credit card company?
 Free?
 Forgetaboutit!